 This is where an effective copywriting comes in handy.
 The product description should be comprehensive, readable, and simple.
 Spiced up with marketing tactics, copywriters present the items in the best possible way making them attractive to potential buyers.

 As for the visuals, infographics with comparisons, photos, 3D renders, animations and so on also affect the buying decision process.
 Thus, 36% of prospects used visual search and 59% say that visuals are more important than text content when shopping online, according to the 2018 research from Intent Lab.
 So, the diversity of product presentation also defines the success of online retailing nowadays, and eCommerce only greenlights that.

 #4.
 Photos are the Only Go-To Way to Present the Products Effectively

-For the last decade, the owners of online stores have used physically staged photos as the ways to present the products.
-But today it’s not what makes the businesses shine on the Internet.
+For the last decade, the owners of online stores have used physically staged photos as ways to present the products.
+But today it’s not what makes businesses shine on the Internet.
 To pack a punch amongst competitors, a lot of online retailers turn to AI and VR technologies that create an unmatched customer experience for shoppers.

 For example, furniture retailers use product 3D renders to present the items.
-What’s interesting, these CG images are as realistic as real-life photos and fully convey the usability and functionality of the product.
+What’s interesting, this product CGI for e-commerce furniture businesses is as realistic as real-life photos and fully conveys the usability and functionality of the product.
 The retailers turn to such technology because it is flat-out more affordable and faster than taking pictures in the studio.
-To illustrate, it takes time and money to organize the photoshooting, have furniture delivered and staged into a beautiful “photo-worthy” design, and then shot by a professional photographer.
+To illustrate, it takes time and money to organize the photo shooting, has furniture delivered and staged into a beautiful “photo-worthy” design, and then shot by a professional photographer.
 Otherwise, a photorealistic CG image costs about $40 and a set of them can be created within 1-2 days.

 Some giant retailers like Ikea and Overstock.com also use online try-on opportunities thanks to AR.
 So, a customer can select a sofa, for example, and by using the phone’s camera project it to the place where they want it to be installed in their real-life room.
 They can move, drop and zoom it.
 This way, potential buyers can assess it the object fits in the room’s interior design.